dart-archive/www.dartlang.org/src/site/docs/tutorials/packages/index.markdown

 In Dart Editor, save pubspec.yaml with **File > Save**.
 When you save the file,
+Dart Editor automatically runs
+<a href="http://pub.dartlang.org/doc/pub-install.html">pub install</a>,
-Dart Editor automatically runs pub install, which recursively installs the Dart libraries from the packages in the dependencies list.
+which recursively installs the Dart libraries from the packages in the dependencies list.
 You can also select **Pub Install** from the **Tools** menu in Dart Editor.